kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 ![landing](./landing.png)

-Well, let's try to upload the cmd.php file we used for n0s4n1ty1...
+Let's try to upload the cmd.php file we used for n0s4n1ty1.

 ![fail](./fail.png)